Wondering what to do on a rainy day in Paris? Here are 19 things we enjoy doing when it rains in Paris. Check it out!

 (Still, we believe it’s a shame Gustave Caillebotte’s Paris Street; Rainy Day painting — French, Rue de Paris; temps de pluie — is not in the city but at the Art Institute of Chicago.
 It would be an ironic painting for a rainy day, wouldn’t you agree?)

-Anyway, the list of museums is endless, so we have taken the time to compile a table of museums and what you can find there!
+Anyway, the list of museums in Paris is endless, so we have taken the time to compile a table of museums and what you can find there!

 Please note that the below museums are popular, so it is best to get tickets beforehand.